MacMurray College: Campus

 The campus covered 60 acre, and included the administration building Kathryn Hall, the McClelland Dining Hall, the Annie Merner Chapel, the Henry Pfieffer Library, the educational buildings of MacMurray Hall, Julian Chemistry, the Putnam Center for the Arts, the William H. Springer Center for Music, the Education Complex, the Gordon Facilities building, and the five residence halls of Kendall, Norris, Michalson, Rutledge and Jane.
 Kendall and Norris were unoccupied during the 2009–10 school year while undergoing renovations that included sprinkler systems and aesthetic improvements.
 They reopened in the fall of 2010.

 More than 30 student-led organizations were active on campus.
-The College encourages students to be active community members with 84% involved in community work or volunteering.
-Career Services facilitates work and internship experience.
-Over 70% of students complete internships facilitated by Career Services.
+The college encouraged students to be active community members with 84% involved in community work or volunteering.
+Career Services facilitated work and internship experience.
+Over 70% of students completed internships facilitated by Career Services.

 On June 16–17, 2011, MacMurray College suffered damage from widespread flooding that affected the entire eastern section of the City of Jacksonville.
 Several dormitories and the Education Complex (EC) were flooded.
-The Education Complex includes the Wall Gymnasium and the MacMurray swimming pool, which had been closed for maintenance.
+The Education Complex included the Wall Gymnasium and the MacMurray swimming pool, which had been closed for maintenance.
 The college estimated the losses at approximately $2 million.
 On July 26, President Colleen Hester made a plea to all members of the Illinois Great Rivers Conference of the Methodist Church.
 This plea asked for funds to help cover the uninsured repair work necessary after the flooding.
 This included a new gym floor in the Education Complex.

-The fitness center was in the former Franklin Elementary School, purchased by MacMurray in 2017.
+The fitness center was in the former Franklin Elementary School (of the Jacksonville School District 117), purchased by MacMurray in 2017.